codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 1. Setup Parse server

 We can deploy our own Parse data store and push notifications systems to [Back4App](https://www.back4app.com/) leveraging the [server open-sourced by Parse](https://github.com/ParsePlatform/parse-server-example).
-Parse is built on top of the MongoDB database which can be added to Heroku using MongoLab.
+Parse is built on top of the MongoDB database technology and is hosted by Back4App.

 To follow this guide we need to [[setup our own Parse server|configuring a Parse Server]].
 Once the Parse server is configured, we can [initialize Parse within our Android app](http://guides.codepath.com/android/Configuring-a-Parse-Server#enabling-client-sdk-integration) pointing the client to our self-hosted URL.
 After that, the tutorial works the same as before.